 Patients begin the process with a comprehensive exam, including a 3D image of their teeth and jaws, which is used for treatment planning and to create a set of temporary replacement teeth.
 On the day of the surgery, the temporary set of replacement teeth is attached to the dental implants immediately after the implant placement surgery.
 The final set of replacement teeth are placed several months later.

 Although this treatment concept is an excellent option for many patients, it is not always suitable for all patients who need complete tooth replacement.
 For instance, there is more support for replacement teeth when six implants are placed in the upper jaw, where the bone is less dense than the bone in the lower jaw.
 Also, it is not always the best option for people who have worn dentures for several years and have lost a significant amount of bone, which could make it difficult to achieve a truly aesthetic result.

-We encourage patients who are interested in All-on-4 implants in Redondo Beach, Manhattan Beach, and Westchester, California, to explore all of their treatment options with their general dentist or prosthodontist and schedule a consultation with our oral surgeons at Oral Surgery Partners to determine the best treatment option for their individual needs.
+We encourage patients who are interested in All-on-4 implants in Redondo Beach, Los Angeles, and Westchester, California, to explore all of their treatment options with their general dentist or prosthodontist and schedule a consultation with our oral surgeons at Oral Surgery Partners to determine the best treatment option for their individual needs.